 - Magnetic letters or words; alphabet blocks; letters made of wood, sandpaper, or plastic

-- Storage for children’s work (file folders, accordion files, binders)
+- Storage for children’s work (file folders, accordion files, binders, filing trays)

 When might a child use a writing center?

-- When she selects writing as an activity during choice time
+- When they select writing as an activity during choice time

-- When he wants to create signs, tickets, or other props for dramatic play
+- When they want to create signs, tickets, or other props for dramatic play

-- When she wants to make a message for a friend or family member
+- When they want to make a message for a friend or family member

 - When using centers is part of the daily schedule